-On 15 March 2021, the Commission of Inquiry into the Tasmanian Government’s Responses to Child Sexual Abuse in Institutional Settings was established by the Governor of Tasmania.
-Further detail on the Commission of Inquiry, including its Terms of Reference, is on the Commission of Inquiry website.
+The Governor of Tasmania established the Commission of Inquiry into the Tasmanian Government’s Responses to Child Sexual Abuse in Institutional Settings in March 2021.
+More detail is on the Commission of Inquiry website.

 Where to seek support

-If the information on this website causes you any distress or raises any questions or concerns for you, more options for advice and support are listed below:
+If this information causes you distress or raises questions or concerns, options for advice and support include:

 Sexual Assault Support Service Inc (SASS) – Call 03 6231 1811 / 03 6231 0044 or visit the SASS website

 Southern-based community service organisation providing support and information to survivors of sexual abuse.